Sacpots are colourful, ethical planting systems made in recyclable polypropylene

 Watch your Sacpot reach maximum stretch to accommodate root growth and pot on.

-My trial pots suggested the elastic neck and inner liner reduced soil evaporation by up to a quarter of the plant's watering needs.
+My trial pots suggested the elastic neck and inner liner reduced soil evaporation by up to half of the plant's watering needs.
 I tested this on new pots by watering my plants half the time with half the water than previously required and by regularly checking the soil found my plants were happiest with barely damp soil, not moist and certainly not wet!

 To facilitate watering, I created a makeshift spout by folding a section of the inner liner away from my plant and up into a point, then slowly trickled water down it.
 This proved very useful for watering without disturbing the plant, and when it was done, I folded the spout back flat against the neck to hide till next time!